oldlonecoder/lus/README.md

-# project oos( my out of standard base code Library )
+# project lus( my out of standard base code Library )
 - No smart pointers.
 - Bare minimum decl(...)-forward types to make the compiler NOT to program in my place.